 The gauge button permits instant access to gauge 1 mode which displays manifold pressure, RPM, air temperature and water temperature.

-Gauge 1 mode, shown above, allows the user to see where the ECU is currently operating to aid in tuning.
+Gauge modes allow the user to see where the ECU is currently operating to aid in tuning.
 Pressing the GAUGE button a second time returns the LCD window to its previous parameter and range to allow speedy adjustments without scrolling through the entire menu.

 Gauge 2 mode, shown above, displays the mixture knob position, injector duty cycle, acceleration enrichment and ignition timing.